Honey and acid reflux

 Honey may also help with digestive issues, such as diarrhea and peptic ulcers.

 Honey may work in several ways to help acid reflux symptoms.
-An article published by the Indian Journal of Medical Research points out several key benefits:
+An article published by the

 - Honey is both antioxidant and free radical scavenging.
 Reflux may be caused in part by free radicals that damage cells lining the digestive tract.
 Honey may prevent damage by removing free radicals.

 - Honey may work to reduce inflammation in the esophagus.

 - Honey’s texture allows it to better coat the mucous membrane of the esophagus.
 This can contribute to longer-lasting relief.

 - Honey is natural and can be used along with other traditional treatments.

 Despite these claims, more formal research needs been done to assess its true effectiveness as a treatment for acid reflux.

 If you don’t want to take one teaspoon of honey by itself, you can mix it with a glass of warm water or tea.
 Drinking a glass of milk or eating some yogurt may also give you a similarly soothing effect.